Chamber Music Series

 Chamber Music Series II Winter Concert

-1) Sun.
-Dec.
-17 at Thayer Hall on the Colburn School campus
+1) Winter Concert at Thayer Hall on the Colburn School campus

 -Two Intensive Rehearsals for both Concerts